-FareShare Yorkshire would not be able to carry out its work without the vital support of our funders.
-Some of our current funders are:
+FareShare Yorkshire would not be able to carry out its work without the vital support of our partners and supporters.
+Some of our past and present funders are:

-Asda has increased our physical capacity to accept, sort and distribute more surplus over the next 3 years.
-Asda funded a mezzanine floor for office space, chiller capacity and racking so that we can fulfil our ambition of doubling the number of projects we support by 2021.
+Asda has funded a mezzanine floor for office space, major chiller and freezer capacity and racking so that we can fulfil our ambition of doubling the number of projects we support by 2021.
+To learn more click here

 Evan Cornish Foundation

 ECF has partnered with us for a number of years to help us grow in line with the rising need of communities across Yorkshire.
-They support charities who engage and support the vulnerable who are homeless or at risk of becoming homeless.
+Currently the trustees support us with rolling apprenticeships to increase our human capacity and the chances of people in need of employment.
+See here

 JG Graves Charitable Trust